voicegain/platform/ANNOUNCE.md

+### Maintenance release 1.32.2 is scheduled for 6/8/2021 between 8pm and 11pm CST

+A demo token has been added to control access to Demo Integration in Speech Analytics.

+API documentation for Speech Analytics section has been improved.

 ### Maintenance release 1.32.1 is scheduled for 6/7/2021 between 6pm and 9pm CST

 This release updates the SSL certificates and also fixes the following issues: